-Power tools such as routers, drills and sanders can be very useful in guitar building.
-These days it seems everyone has some power tools around the house for minor repairs or remodeling.
-For guitar building you only need a few different types of power tools.
+Power tools such as routers, drills and sanders can be very useful and can save you a good bit of time if used properly in guitar building.
+These days it seems like everyone has some power tools around the house for minor repairs or remodeling.
+For guitar building you only need a few different types of power tools to get the job done.
 They can make easy work of an otherwise tough job, and they can save you a lot of time.

 Power tools can be your best friend or your worst enemy.
 If you are afraid of using them you will have to overcome your fear.
 If you are cavalier using them you need to learn to respect them.